galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 The default calculator in the following section is *thetaYC*, which is the [Yue & Clayton theta similarity coefficient](http://csyue.nccu.edu.tw/2005communicationindex.pdf)

+We will calculate this with the `Dist.shared` command, which will allow us to rarefy our data to a common number of sequences.

 > ### {% icon hands_on %} Hands-on: Beta diversity
->
-> Let's calculate.
-We'll do this
-> with the `Dist.shared` command that will allow us to rarefy our data to a common number of sequences.
 >
 > - **Dist.shared** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"shared"*: to the `shared` file from **Make.shared** {% icon tool %}